Reciprocal licensing is where you, as a non-resident, can obtain a real estate license from another state with minimal effort.

 - You would have a license in both states.

-- Currently Illinois has reciprocity with Colorado, Connecticut, Florida, Georgia, Indiana, Iowa, Nebraska, and Wisconsin (some states call it mutual recognition).
+- Currently Illinois has reciprocity with Colorado, Connecticut, Florida, Georgia, Indiana, Iowa, Kentucky, Nebraska, and Wisconsin (some states call it mutual recognition).

 - Click the “Florida Reciprocal Licensing Program” button below for information regarding obtaining a license in Florida through reciprocity with a current Illinois License.